andrewbadge/ITAdminScripts/README.md

 # ITAdminScripts
-Scripts for IT Admins for standalone use or from within RMM or other management tools such as ConnectWise Automate or NinjaRMM
+Scripts for IT Admins for standalone use or from within RMM or other management tools such as Intune, ConnectWise Automate or NinjaRMM.

+In general these scripts are Windows focussed hence mostly Powershell.

-## Contributor Rules
+## Repo Rules (for myself)

 **No secrets in the repository**
 No passwords, keys, secrets of any sort.
 Nothing should be sensitive.
 Use parameters instead!

-**No client information**
+**No PC, client or user information**
-Try not to use client names, or specific detail related to clients in scripts.
+Try not to use PC names, client names, or specific detail related to clients or users in scripts.
 Make the usage generic or use parameters if possible!

 ## Code and Content